 Residential Curbside Battery & Cell Phone Collection

-Starting September 3, 2018, place household batteries (e.g. rechargeable, alkaline, button) and cell phones inside a sealed clear plastic bag, and place ON TOP of your closed BLACK GARBAGE CART on your regular collection day.
+Starting September 3, 2018, place household batteries (e.g. rechargeable, alkaline, button) and cell phones inside a sealed clear plastic bag, and place them on top of your closed black garbage cart on your regular collection day.

 Apartment Battery & Cell Phone Collection Bucket

 Check to see if your building/complex has a designated area for battery and cell phone collection.
 If you don’t see one in a central location, contact your Property Manager who can request a free Recology Collection Bucket.

 When medications are disposed of in the trash or down the drain, they can end up in the wrong hands, or in our soils and waterways.
 Wastewater treatment facilities are not properly equipped to remove medicinal substances from the water.
 The result?
 A wide range of pharmaceuticals have been found in our rivers and lakes.